 •White Quartz Wielder (5.8)

 •Cording (5.3)—Brendan (SP member climbhighnow) and I climbed this one.
 He led the route and I followed and cleaned.
 Our pet name for the route was “5.3 My Ass Overhang” because the route diagram in the book we had showed the climb pulling through a respectable overhang.
 Brendan led the route around the right side of the overhang, and then we followed the crack system to the top of the crag.
 Afterwards, we toproped the overhang just out of spite, and for a little fun, too.
-Later, Brendan found in a different book that the overhang was part of a different, 5.7 route.
+Later, Brendan found in another book that the overhang was part of a different, 5.7 route.

 •Rhythm Roof (5.9)